ijnek/webots/docs/guide/thymio2.md

 The Thymio II window (see the [figure](#thymio-ii-robot-window)) can help you to raise some events easily.
 These events are mainly useful when using the VPL for Thymio II software.
-To open the Thymio II window, just double click on the 3D model of the robot.
+To open the Thymio II window, select the "Show Robot Window" option in the robot [context menu](the-3d-window.md#context-menu).

 %figure "Thymio II robot window"